Skip to main content

 1927

-Civic's first production, a one-act play titled Suppressed Desires, is presented in June, at Allentown's National Guard Armory.
+CLT's first production, a one-act play titled Suppressed Desires, is presented in June, at Allentown's National Guard Armory.
 Civic has been producing theatre continuously ever since.

 1928